davidpongoGit/Technical-Exercise-Submission-Kubernetes/README.md

 <h1>API Testing</h1>

 I have used Postman to manually create my API calls.
 Once I got them to work, I installed and configured the Cypress-API plugin to start automating this API test collection as part of the automation testing strategy.
 In the end, the API tests are now automated.
+When you run the tests, API calls will throw 403 status code because my Bearer token would have expired.
+To get it to work, simply login, then inspect cookies and copy the token value.
+Replace the copied token value with the string inside fixtures/apiToken.json and the  run the command "npm run api".
+The API tests will work.

 <a name="reports"/>
 <h1>Test Reporting</h1>